 Trailblazing Women in Canada: Celebrating Marie Lacoste Gérin-Lajoie, Margaret Atwood, and Louise McKinney

-Marie Lacoste Gérin-Lajoie: The Legal Pioneer Who Overcame Barriers to Fight for Women’s Rights Born on October 19, 1867, Marie Lacoste Gérin-Lajoie was a pioneering
+Marie Lacoste Gérin-Lajoie: The Legal Pioneer Who Overcame Barriers to Fight for Women’s Rights Akshay Kalbag Born on October 19, 1867, Marie Lacoste Gérin-Lajoie was

 The Pathan’s Wisdom: A Grandfather’s Lessons on Life and Laughter